conan-io/conan-io.github.io/_posts/2024-02-20-Conan-2-graph-features.markdown

 </p>

 That clearly explains and highlights in colors the reason why this binary is missing.
-In this case, it is because ConanCenter is not building Debug binaries for this compiler version, so only the Release binaries are available.
+In this case, it is because ConanCenter is not building Debug binaries for this compiler version, and the Release binaries are the only ones available.

 The ``conan graph explain`` command is designed to explain all possible differences that cause binaries to be missing, from differences in settings, options, dependencies’ versions, configuration, etc.